 What is SEC Classification???

-- Education of chief earner
+- Educational qualification of chief earner

-This classification helps a lot in marketing:
+This classification helps a lot in target marketing.

-Based on these 2 variables, 12 grades have been identified in the SEC system, ranging from A1 to E3
+Based on these 2 variables, 12 grades have been defined in

 - A1, A2, A3